 - Events, Actions, and Activities: such as conversion events

-- Lists: such as subscription or campaign lists, specifically user membership in these lists
+- Segments, Audiences, and Lists, : such as subscription or campaign lists, specifically user membership in these lists

 When syncing to CRM type destinations, it's commonly to object type records.
 When syncing to advertising or marketing platforms, it's commonly to objects, events, or lists.

-Depending on the destination and sync type, your options could include:
+Depending on the destination and sync type, the supported sync modes could include: